The Devon and Exeter Institution is a flourishing Independent Library and Educational Charity which is open to new

 We became an educational charity in 1989.
 Our Charitable Objects are:

 - ‘The advancement of public education particularly in the History, Literature and Arts of the County of Devon, the City of Exeter and of the South West of England generally and particularly by the provision and maintenance of a Library, Reading Rooms and educational facilities’

 - ‘The advancement of heritage by the preservation of number 7 Cathedral Close Exeter for the public benefit as a building of historic and architectural interest and value’

 The Institution has a close working relationship with the University of Exeter and other heritage sites across the city.
-We have bookable meeting rooms, enjoying beautiful views of the Cathedral and a charming members’ dining room.
+We have bookable meeting rooms, enjoying beautiful views of the Cathedral and hire our library space out for evening business events.

-The Institution is cherished by members and visitors alike for its calm and peaceful atmosphere in the midst of a busy city.
+The Institution is cherished by members and visitors alike for its calm and peaceful atmosphere in the heart of the city.

-We are open for public tours on Wednesday afternoons form 1pm – 4pm.
+We are open for free public tours on Wednesday afternoons from 1.00pm – 4.00pm.